 Our mission is to advance knowledge and inspire innovation in surgical science research and we strive to support the highest quality surgical trials, developed to a standard suitable for submission to major funding bodies.
 SITU provides expertise on all aspects of trial design including methodology, grant writing and statistics to develop and design surgical intervention trials, supporting both new and experienced investigators.

 The SITU NDS trials portfolio is diverse, covering many different themes and research areas and we welcome surgical trial proposals and ideas which aim to answer important questions about the safety and efficacy of surgery in the UK and worldwide.
-If you are interested in running a trial through SITU, please visit the Develop with Us section of the SITU website.
+If you are interested in running a trial through SITU, please visit the Work with us section of the SITU website.

 Through its association with the Royal College of Surgeons, SITU has a commitment to developing future researchers through its training programmes.
 If you are interested in finding out more about the training that SITU offers, please email NDS SITU.